 As a composer, my main interest has been in the exploration of non-systematic, intuitive harmony, both tonal and dissonant from which other elements — melody, counterpoint and form — can be derived.

-In general Overton’s dissonant harmonies do seem to be composed by ear, often with a strong suggestion of polytonality.
+Overton’s dissonant harmonies have a strong suggestion of polytonality.
 The themes are melodic and the counterpoint is secure.
 There are no flirtations with European ultra-modernism nor is there a pronounced “Americana” accent.
 The style is mostly straightforward, romantic and generous, although it also may lack a certain rigor.
-In the end Overton does have a personal language, although it is not overwhelmingly distinctive.
-The CRI couplings of Overton with Walter Piston, Lester Trimble and Ezra Laderman make sense.
+In the end Overton’s compositional language is attractive but not overwhelmingly distinctive.
+The CRI couplings of Overton with Lester Trimble and Ezra Laderman make sense.

-Symphony No.2 has interesting elements, including a beginning ground bass that is transformed into a kind of 6/8 dance at the end.
+Symphony No.2 has interesting elements, notably a beginning ground bass that is transformed into a kind of 6/8 dance at the end.
 Overall the impression is diffuse and undercooked: just as the composer builds up steam, he moves to another idea.
-The recording is not charismatic, so it is possible that there would be more to be discovered from a really committed performance.

-The score contains a review from Lee Steele, The Blade, Toledo:
+The score contains a banal review from Lee Steele, The Blade, Toledo:

 Only a small group of patrons at last night’s Toledo Orchestra concert seemed to be aware that they were witness—and audience—to an exciting event.